Yossef-Dawoad/Recwpy/README.md

 pip install pipwin
 pipwin install pyaudio
 ```
-it provide you with prebuild pyaudio package
+it provides you with prebuild pyaudio package

 ### how to Run
  cd to Recwpy Folder and type: